-Doyle APC’s consumer class action attorneys filed the first class action lawsuit against Intel Corporation for the design defect found in all of Intel’s x86-64x CPUs which expose the computer or server utilizing the Intel CPU to massive security vulnerabilities.
+Doyle APC’s class action attorneys filed the first class action lawsuit against Intel Corporation for the design defect found in all of Intel’s x86-64x CPUs which expose the computer or server utilizing the Intel CPU to massive security vulnerabilities.

-The Design Defect and Security Vulnerability
+The Alleged Defect and Security Vulnerabilities

 Defendant Intel’s x86-64x CPUs suffer from a security defect, which causes the CPUs to be exposed to troubling security vulnerabilities by allowing potential access to extremely secure kernel data (the “Defect”).
 Kernel data is the most sensitive part of a computer as it controls all other programs on the computer.
 When the user inputs a command, i.e., to save a file or open a browser, the kernel mode carries out this task.
 In an effort to speed up the transition from the user’s command to the execution of this command by the kernel mode, Intel created a shortcut of sorts called “speculative execution.”
 “Speculative execution” is when the processor attempts to guess what the next operation or command will be so the code to carry out the command can be standing by, ready to execute.
 When the processor selects what it believes is the next command, it will fetch the code(s) needed to carry out that operation and have the code(s) on standby.
 However, Intel’s “speculative execute” code may “fetch” secure codes without first performing a security check which would normally block such a request.